GavinKerrigan/gavinkerrigan.github.io/_posts/2020-06-21-weakconvergence.md

 ---
-title: Weak Topologies
+title: Modes of Convergence 1
-subtitle: Weak convergence in Banach spaces.
+subtitle: We study the various modes of convergence of points in normed vector spaces.
 layout: blogpost
-date: 2020-11-23
+date: 2022-12-06
 keywords: functional analysis, mathematics, topology
 published: true
 ---